chad-g-adams/chad-g-adams-hugo/content/post/book/what-does-it-mean-to-be-human.md

 (Although you could be forgiven for mistaking one!)
 ![Humans](/images/humans.jpg)

-While the book covers many topics on the history of our species, I'll focus in particular on the three items that I found most fascinating:
+While the book covers many topics on the history of our species, I'll focus on three of the items that I found most fascinating:

 **1. Eating meat was a factor in our advanced intelligence**